Call for Applicants: T-CAIREM 2024 Trainee Rounds

-The T-CAIREM 2023 Trainee Rounds highlight innovative and outstanding research at the intersection of artificial intelligence (AI) and health across Canada.
+The T-CAIREM 2024 Trainee Rounds highlight innovative and outstanding research at the intersection of Artificial Intelligence (AI) and health across Canada.

 The top ten applicants will get the opportunity to present their research before a panel of AI in healthcare leaders for a cash prize.

-Topic areas can include any research at the intersection of AI and medicine including methodological projects, translational clinical projects, education, data governance, health policy, health economics, ethics, etc.
+Topic areas can include any research at the intersection of AI and health including methodological projects, translational clinical projects, education, data governance, health policy, health economics, ethics, etc.

 • Trainees must be currently enrolled as graduate students (from any faculty or discipline) or as trainees (residents, fellows, post-docs) at any Canadian university.

 • Undergraduate students are not eligible to apply.

 • NOTE: Applicants do not have to be medical trainees and can be from any discipline.

 - The deadline to apply for the Trainee Rounds seminar series is November 24, 2023 (Friday @ 5pm).

 - Submitted abstracts will be critically assessed by a panel of experts and 10 projects will be selected.